Supergiovane/davinci-resolve-bad-takes-cutter/README.md

 First time here?
 [View the youtube video](https://pages.github.com/)

-Assets download:
+Load the BAD-TAKE.jpg in the Atem Control Software and Import the Companion Button:

 - [BAD-TAKE image](./public/BAD-TAKE.png)
 - [Companion Buttons](./public/buttons.companionconfig)

-    Load the BAD-TAKE.jpg in the Atem Control Software Import the Companion Button

 ## **How it works**: